InetaVei/sprint2/README.md

 # Sprint2
 ### PHP CRUD application

-To create a fully working CRUD (create/read/update/delete) application using PHP and SQL.
+Create a fully working CRUD (create/read/update/delete) application using PHP and SQL.

 ## Project features
 - See the list of all projects and employees in separate pages;